 The cannabinoid delta-9 tetrahydrocannabinol (THC) will produce psychoactive effects when consumed.
 The outcome is due to the affinity THC has to receptors in the brain, specifically the CB1 receptor.
 The CB1 receptor is the most abundant receptor in our brain and appears abundantly in the limbic system.
 The limbic system is a set of structures that lies on both sides of the thalamus, in the center of your brain.
 It includes the hypothalamus, the hippocampus, the amygdala, and other nearby areas.
 It is responsible for emotion, hunger, thirst, response to pain, pleasure, and behavior, amongst other things.
 The contorting of this system can bring on psychoactive effects often felt when consuming cannabis.
+This has led to the rise in items such as Delta 8 gummies.
 But have you heard that the cannabinoid cannabidiol (CBD) can negate the psychoactive effects of THC?

 In the past, there have been conflicting ideas of how CBD interacts with the CB1 receptor.
 At one point in time we believed CBD did not interact at all with the CB1 receptor, and then it was concluded that it was a weak antagonist, binding to the same site as THC or anandamide and blocking the activation.
 However, a 2015 study showed that CBD functions as a negative allosteric modulator, which means that CBD binds to a site on the CB1 receptor distinct from the THC binding site.
 This attachment causes the receptor site where THC binds to change the shape of the receptor which creates a lesser binding of THC and less activation of the CB1 receptor.
 In a 2015 study published in the British Journal of Pharmacology it was seen that the supplementation of CBD reduced the potency and efficacy of 2-arachidonylglycerol (2-AG) and THC, putting CBD into the category of a negative allosteric modulator.